The ultimate dream for many business owners is to have a business that's not reliant on them to show up everyday.

 - Projects On Hold: these are projects which came to a standstill because you are the person driving them

 Once you have identified the mistakes, it’s the perfect time to consult with the team.
-Ask for their feedback on what they think went wrong, and how they could go about correcting the mistakes.
+Ask for their feedback on what they think went wrong, and how they could correct the mistakes.

-Bottlenecks are most likely going to occur anytime you are not around, particularly if staff need to ask for your input or require approval on most things.
+Bottlenecks are going to occur anytime you are not around, particularly if staff need to ask for your input or require approval on most things.

-A way to avoid this is to thoroughly brief your staff on which projects you need to have input and which ones you don’t.
+A way to avoid this is to thoroughly brief your staff on which projects your input and which ones don’t.

 Quite often employees have the impression that you need to approve every decision.
 Let them know when they can make decisions, and when you still wish to have input.